florianstijven/-colorectal-surrogacy-analysis/README.md

 `colorectal-sensitivity-analysis-relaxed.R` and the results are saved to `results\sensitivity-analysis-results-relaxed.rds`.

+## Goodness-of-Fit Plots

+The goodness-of-fit plots presented in the paper are produced with `goodness-of-fit-plots.R`.
+These plots are saved to `paper-figures-tables\` for the selected model (Gaussian copula model with two internal knots) and to `paper-figures-tables\main-text\goodness-of-fit\` for the best-fitting Frank, Gumbel, and Clayton copula models.

 ## Results

 All tables and figures presented in Stijven et al. (2024) are saved into